 Modern exploration methods have allowed American Creek’s team of geologists to continue the exploration process.
 The results are encouraging.
 “They are still finding gold, and it’s coming from somewhere,” Blaney said of the placer gold mining operations in the Wild Horse River.
 That, along with American Creek’s mapping and geophysical surveying, leads the company to believe that it has found the rumoured motherlode.

 Plus, while organizing previous prospecting information from the property, Blaney and his team literally “stumbled upon” three new gold veins.
 “We weren’t even trying to find these ones,” he said.
 Promising samples proved the high-grade gold veins.
 One of these new veins is 150 metres away from the historic veins.
 “If that’s a continuation, it significantly expands the potential size of the gold veins on the property,” said Blaney.

 While American Creek is still in the exploration stages of Gold Hill, its findings thus far are encouraging.
 If Gold Hill is the motherlode gold source for Wild Horse Creek, “it would be substantial for the area,” Blaney said.
 “It would mean another mine going into production.”

 The potential mine would follow the high-grade gold veins underground, requiring minimal infrastructure and a lesser environmental footprint than open pit mines.
-The communities of southern British Columbia would benefit from the resulting jobs and economic development.
+The communities of southeastern British Columbia would benefit from the resulting jobs and economic development.
 “It would fit in well with the existing placer operations going on there,” Blaney said.

 While American Creek is still exploring Gold Hill, the ease of recent discoveries and the location of the property upstream from Wild Horse River’s major placer gold deposits leads the company to believe that this is the gold motherlode British Columbia has been waiting for.